Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Annual Rebate Caps

-Applicants may install any combination of single-head ductless, multi-head ductless ,and / or centrally ducted systems.
+Applicants may install any combination of single-head ductless, multi-head ductless, and / or centrally ducted systems.
+Note that these CMLP rebates have *no expiration date*.
 For each 12 month period, each residence is eligible for a maximum rebate of $2,500 per project site address at the base rebate level, $3,200 with the 120% Income-Based Rebate, or $6,000 with the 80% Income-Based Rebate.
 Customers may apply for more than one ASHP rebate over the life of the ASHP rebate program.
 However, a customer may receive only one ASHP rebate within a twelve month period.
 This policy is subject to change in the future.

 There are 3 steps to the application process: